ducakar/TextureReplacer/README.md

 Notes
 -----
 * Texture compression step is disabled if TextureCompressor is detected.
-Texture compression is then left to TextureCompressor, which is a more specialised mod for that purpose.
+Texture compression is then left to TextureCompressor which is a more specialised mod for that purpose.
 * The planet textures being replaced are the high-altitude textures, which are also used in the map mode and in the tracking station.
-When getting closer to the surface, those textures are slowly interpolated into the high-resolution ones that cannot be replaced by this plugin.
+When getting closer to the surface those textures are slowly interpolated into the high-resolution ones that cannot be replaced by this plugin.
 * KSP never generates mipmaps for PNGs and JPEGs by itself.
 TextureReplacer fixes this by generating mipmaps for all PNGs and JPEGs in (subdirectories of)